 However, some candidates overlook this request, making it more difficult for search committees and the BIE reviewers to determine whether candidates meet the criteria.
 Therefore, the Diversity, Equity and Inclusion, Faculty Affairs, and Tenure-Track Planning Committees request that the AVP for Faculty Advancement update the boilerplate language in the Faculty Hiring Handbook.
 In place of current language, ask candidates to submit a separate diversity statement that explicitly communicates how the candidate meets at least two of the criteria.
-These statements should be not be constrained by a word count.
+These statements' length should be in line with statements for teaching & learning; a 2 to 3 page length is suggested.
+TO SEC